 - 6 cups Special K Cereal

-- Line a 13x9 inch pan with nonstick foil.
-For a half batch, use an 8 inch pan.
+- Line a 13x9 inch pan with nonstick foil or parchment paper.
+For a half batch, use an 8-inch pan.

 - Empty the mixture into the pan and press firmly.
 You may want to lay a piece of parchment or nonstick foil over the top to do this.

 - Place chocolate and butterscotch chips in a microwave-safe bowl and heat on 50% power for about 2 minutes, stirring every 30 seconds, until melted and smooth.
 Alternatively, you can do this over a double-boiler.
 Spread over top of bars and refrigerate until chocolate is slightly firm.

 - Remove from the refrigerator when set and return to room temperature (they are hard to cut when cold).
 Lift foil from pan and place on a cutting board.
 Cut into bars